A proof of the Kotzig-Ringel-Rosa Conjecture: Preliminaries

 \end{defn}

-In particular if some given connected graph $G_{f}$ and $G_{g}$ differ from another by swapping the location of the fixed point and reorienting some edges, then we devise distinct graceful expansions for $g$ from distinct graceful expansion for $f$ and vice versa.
-Incidentally, the set of possible permutation bases for graceful expansions of $f$ bijectively maps onto the set of possible permutation bases for graceful expansions of $g$.
-In particular, every graceful relabeling of a connected functional directed graph $G_{f}$ admits a unique gracefully labeled swapped fixed points counterpart whose loop edge is located at $0$.
-Consequently, to characterize permutation bases of graceful expansions of functions whose graphs have no isolated vertices, it suffices to characterize permutation bases which fix $0$.
-It easy to see that a permutation $\gamma$ subject to $\gamma\left(0\right)=0$, is a basis for some graceful expansion if and only if
+Let non--isomorphic graphs $G_{f}$ and $G_{g}$ be both connected and graceful.
+If $G_{f}$ differs from $G_{g}$ by swapping fixed points, then we devise from distinct graceful expansions of $g$ distinct graceful expansions of $f$ and vice versa.
+Incidentally, the set of permutation bases for graceful expansions of $f$ bijectively maps onto the set of permutation bases for graceful expansions of $g$.
+In particular, every graceful relabeling of a connected graceful graph $G_{f}$ admits a unique gracefully labeled swapped fixed point counterpart whose loop edge is located at the vertex labeled $0$.
+Consequently, to characterize permutation bases of functions whose functional digraphs have no single vertex component, it suffices to characterize permutation bases which fix $0$.
+It is easy to see that a permutation $\gamma$ subject to $\gamma\left(0\right)=0$, is a permutation basis for some graceful expansion if and only if